smitniko/visualizer/README.md

-# Getting Started with Create React App
+# Data Visualizer Application

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+First Stage - simple data visualizer application built with React.

-## Available Scripts
+## Starting Application

 In the project directory, you can run: